trex111/setting-up-an-rtc-module/README.md

         sudo hwclock -r

-#You should hopefully now have a fully operational RTC module that is actively keeping your Raspberry Pi’s time correct even when it loses power or loses an internet connection.
-I hope you have enjoyed this fun Pi project and will put it to good use.
+#You should hopefully now have a fully operational RTC module that is actively keeping your Raspberry Pi’s time correct.
+I hope you have enjoyed this fun Pi project.